marktkimball/bbc-hawaii/src/pages/im-new/index.md

       nursery for babies and toddlers.
 We love children here, so don't be shy about bringing your whole family!
 ---
 We are so happy that you are interested in joining us on Sunday!
-We are new to the North Shore of Oahu and look forward to your visit.
+We are new to Oahu and look forward to meeting you.
 Below you will find helpful information about us.
-Please be aware that as we are brand new, we currently meet in our house or a nice open tent on our property depending on the weather.
+Please be aware that as we are brand new, we currently are meeting with those interested at various locations.
 Visit our About page to learn more about our story.